WebBasedGroup-7/Shopada/README.md

 # Shopada
-Totally not a copy of two popular e-commerce hahaha funny testing testing hahahaha
+Not a copy of two popular e-commerce

-fudge
-lol
-test